nicholas-long/blog/content/posts/first.md

 */5 * * * * cd ~/blog && ./pull-publish
 ```

-## changing from crons to webhooks
+## Changing from Crons to Webhooks
 After the initial setup with cron, I decided to implement [webhooks]({{< ref "github-blog-publish-webhooks" >}}).
+It is very easy to implement webhooks in github, but hard to update a server's webroot within a script with proper permissions.
+I encountered some difficulty getting authentication working with github webhooks, but I was able to find a workaround.

 # How to do Links in Hugo
 I like Hugo so far.
 It seems relatively easy to add images and content.